hpowers82/project_planner/README.md

 3/13/21 Sean: I have currently wired the potentiometer and the ultransonic distance sensor up to the metro express and have both up running.
 I have the motor hooked up to the 9V battery pack, but I need to install some circuitPython libraries to control it.
 I currently have version 5x of circuitPython downloaded, and I need to replace my lib folder with version 6x, but I'm not sure how to do that.
 Once I am able to control the motor with the potentiometer, I'll be ready to put the whole project together in the lab with Hank.

 3/22/21 Sean: I have wired up the LCD and have it printing out the distance values from the ultrasonic sensor.
-I had a problem with printing out the potentiometer value on my LCD screen.
+I had a problem with printing out the current potentiometer value on my LCD screen.
 The LCD would print out the value from the potentiometer when I would save my code, but it wouldn't change when I would turn the potentiometer.
 This is what my code for the potentiometer and LCD looked like:
 ```python
 # Code for the potentiometer:
 potentiometer = AnalogIn(board.A1)  # potentiometer connected to A1, power & ground